Implementation

 • to sing to God and speak to one another in psalms, hymns, and spiritual songs.

-3. Small Groups for Sharing and Prayer
+3. One-on-one Meeting and Small Groups for Planning and Prayer

 4. Daily Encouragement